kelveden/streamfire/README.md

 Usage
 -----
+### To list all available rooms and aliases

+    streamfire

 ### To join a room:

     streamfire (<your-room-id>|<your-room-alias>)

-#### Examples

-by alias:

-    streamfire myroom

-by id:

-    streamfire 123456
+E.g. `streamfire myroom`.
 If you connect successfully you'll get shown all the recent messages in the room.

 ### To search a room:

     streamfire-search (<your-room-id>|<your-room-alias>) <search-term>

-#### Example

-    streamfire-search myroom "some term or other"
+E.g. `streamfire myroom "some term or other"`.
+The output will be a list of all messages that match.

 Creating new messages